riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 A future version of this specification may define an ILP32 ABI for RV64G, but currently this is not a supported operating mode.

+## <a name=va-list-va-start-and-va-arg></a> va_list, va_start, and va_arg

+The `va_list` type is `void*`.
+A callee with variadic arguments is responsible for copying the contents of registers used to pass variadic arguments to the vararg save area, which must be contiguous with arguments passed on the stack.
+The `va_start` macro initializes its `va_list` argument to point to the start of the vararg save area.
+The `va_arg` macro will increment its `va_list` argument according to the size of the given type, taking into account the rules about 2✕XLEN aligned arguments being passed in "aligned" register pairs.

 # <a name=elf-object-file></a> ELF Object Files